opengauss-mirror/docs/content/en/docs/ToolandCommandReference/pg_config.md

 -   --bindir

     Prints the path of the executable file of a user.
-For example, you can use this option to find the  **psql**  program.
+For example, you can use this option to find the  **gsql**  program.
 Generally, this is the path of the  **pg\_config**  program.

 -   --docdir